ArtFlag/recipes/docs/sweet/biscuits/oatmeal-cookies.md

 1. Add in the peanut butter and pure maple syrup.
 1. Stir in the dry ingredients.
 1. Shape on baking sheet.
 9-12 cookies.
-1. <CookingStep temp="180" time="9-15 min" preheat /> Unlike flour-based cookies, you can overbake these a bit.
+1. <BakingStep temp="180" time="9-15 min" preheat /> Unlike flour-based cookies, you can overbake these a bit.